cdp-ucsc/doc/cdp-docs/docs/program_overview/practitioner/guides/upgrading_dbt_version_guide.md

 After reviewing, update the other secondary packages in `requirements.txt`.

->It is important to include an updated `requirements.txt` for developers/analysts that are working locally.
+>It is important to include an updated `requirements.txt` for developers/analysts who are working locally.
 Without an updated requirements file their local workstation (often managed by virtual environments) will no longer be compatible with the project.

 ### 6. Finalize and complete the upgrade
 To finalize the upgrade the following should be completed in sequence,
 - Open and fill out the PR.
 The template is attached at the end of this document.
 - The PR is reviewed and approved by the reviewers.

-After the final approval, the PR is should not be immediately merged and closed.
+After the final approval, the PR should not be immediately merged and closed.
 - After the final approval, in dbt Cloud, update all of the remaining environments (unless otherwise stated).
 - Verify all of the PR CI/CD checks pass.
 - Merge and close the PR.